blueorionn/portswigger-websecurity-academy-labs/04_command-injection/01-os-command-injection-simple-case/README.md

 ## Analysis

-The initial step is to understand how the vulnerable application works and gather information about the target system.The application showcases an image catalog with an image, a title, a price, a star rating, and a "View details" button.
+The initial step is to understand how the vulnerable application works and gather information about the target system.
+The application showcases an image catalog with an image, a title, a price, a star rating, and a "View details" button.
 The view details button redirects to the product information page.
 The product page contains a Check stock functionality.

 The check stock button issues a post request on submission with two parameters: `productId` and `storeId`.
 The response is of `Content-Type: text/plain;`